 PROMISES TO ISHMAEL

-The birth of Ishmael was one of the mysterious ways God accomplishes his Promises among us.
+The birth of Ishmael was one of the mysterious ways God accomplishes His Promises among us.
 Elohim put it into the mind of Sarai to induce Abram (Abraham) to father a son with Hagar her maid.
 She used the levirate system, designed for a man to father an heir.
-In case he died, his brothers had to marry the widow and assume his name (Deut.
-25:5-10).
+In case he died, his brothers had to marry the widow and assume his name (Deuteronomy 25:5-10).
 Powerful matriarchs like Sarai and Rachel used the same law to secure their positions in the inheritance scheme.
 From the time of Eve to the days of Israel’s kings, women had their way with their men.
-Paul’s idea that “Adam was not the one deceived; it was the woman who was deceived and became a sinner” was an unacceptable bachelor concept (I Tim.
-2:14).
-Men like Adam, Abraham, Moses, David and many others were directed by their wives.
-It would be interesting if Paul could make his case before Eve, Sarah, Rebekah, Rachel, Zipporah, Miriam, Bathsheba or Jezebel?
-Would Moses have become the liberator of his people, if his wife Zipporah had not saved him by circumcising him or would there have been a successful exodus from Egypt if Miriam Moses’ sister had not engaged the victory march with the women (Ex.
-4,15)?
+Paul’s idea that “Adam was not the one deceived; it was the woman who was deceived and became a sinner” was an unacceptable bachelor concept (I Timothy 2:14).
+Men like Adam, Abraham, Moses, David, and many others were directed by their wives.
+It would be interesting if Paul could make his case before Eve, Sarah, Rebekah, Rachel, Zipporah, Miriam, Bathsheba and Jezebel?
+Would Moses have become the liberator of his people, if his wife Zipporah had not saved him by circumcising him or would there have been a successful exodus from Egypt if Miriam Moses’ sister had not engaged the victory march with the women (Exodus 4:15)?